SUSTAINABILITY MANAGEMENT STRATEGIES - 2023/4

 The learning and teaching strategy is designed to:

-The module adopts a case-based learning strategy that presents, after a lecture on the material, a case (often using videos) that offers direct application of the learnt concepts and ideas.
+The module adopts a case-based learning strategy that presents, after a lecture on the material, a case (including at times videos) that offers direct application of the learnt concepts and ideas.
 Emphasis is given to foster opinions and ideas on the material to apply the learning material in a direct, practical and business-relevant manner.

-The learning and teaching methods include: Lectures, discussions, practical applications, company case studies
+The learning and teaching methods include: Lectures, seminar discussions, practical applications, company case studies

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.